ecker-lab/sensorium_website/docs/index.markdown

                                         during registration.
 * **Winning**                         From each team we would take best-performing submission on the live test set and evaluate these submissions on the final test set.
-                                        The top 3 submissions that outperform both ensembled baselines on the final test set by 23:59 AOE on September 22nd, 2023, will be considered for the winning positions.
+                                        For the main track, the top 3 submissions that outperform the baselines on the final test set by 23:59 AOE on September 22nd, 2023, will be considered for the winning positions.
+For the bonus track, we only determine one winner.
 The participants responsible for these submissions will receive an email notification and will have until 23:59 AOE on October 13th, 2023, to submit the code for their winning entry.
-In order to qualify, the code should be a self- contained Jupyter notebook that reproduces the submitted model predictions.
+In order to qualify, the code should be a self-contained Jupyter notebook that reproduces the submitted model predictions.
 * **Evaluation**                     The organizers will have time until 23:59 AOE on October 23rd, 2023, to replicate the submission with the provided code.